top of page

 JUNE 14 - Nº 165 Jonah 1 – 2

-Is there someone in your life who has done hurtful things to you, yet you know God wants you to share His love with them?
-Don’t run away!
-Your willingness to be nice might surprise them enough to cause them to turn around and look at Jesus.
-(It might even cause them to look at you differently, too.)
+Don’t run away--like Jonah did!
+Your willingness to stay in their life and be nice might surprise them enough to make them turn around and look at Jesus.
+(It might even cause them to look at you differently as well.)

 bottom of page